5 out of 5 stars

 - 0.25% of assets under management for Betterment Digital, which is a purely automated advisory and tools service.

-- 0.40% of assets under management for Betterment Premium, which provides account monitoring by a team of financial advisors and permits unlimited phone calls and email access.
+- 0.40% of assets under management for Betterment Premium, which provides account monitoring by a team of Chartered Financial Professionals and permits unlimited phone calls and email access.

-Betterment claims annual returns that are 2.9% better than the average investor.
+How good are Betterment returns?
+According to the robo-advisor, annual returns are 2.9% better than the average investor.

 Betterment offers an automated investing solution designed to counter the risks associated with emotional investing, such as being greedy when markets are buoyant and selling in a panic when markets fall.

-Betterment portfolios are designed to generate optimal returns for each level of risk appetite by creating low-fee, diversified portfolios that automatically rebalance with exchange-traded funds from up to 12 asset classes.
+Betterment portfolios are designed to generate optimal returns for each level of risk appetite by creating low-fee, diversified portfolios made up of exchange-traded funds from up to 12 asset classes.